 Contemporary Music Creation and Critique

-This intensive course in music and acoustic composition and culture is held during the ManiFeste festival and IRCAM Académie, highlights of the IRCAM concert season.
-Students begin with an intensive introduction to MAX/MSP, and then integrate into the summer academy at the IRCAM.
-This event invites well-known composers and artists to teach composition, interpretation, computer music, theatre direction, and dance to around 100 young composers, musicians, and artists from all around the world, including, for example, the Quatuor Arditti, Ensemble intercontemporain, Les Cris de Paris, Thomas Hauert, Ludovic Lagarde, and Thierry de Mey.
-Students will participate in rehearsals and encounters with members of the Académie and continue their training in music composition technology through an overview during the second half of their course of study that invites students to master the IRCAM's software by mimicking how it has been been used in selected contemporary compositions.
+This intensive course in music and acoustic composition and culture is held during the ManiFeste festival and IRCAM Académie, highlights of IRCAM concert season.
+Students begin with an intensive introduction to MAX/MSP, and then integrate into the summer academy at IRCAM.
+This event invites well-known composers and artists to teach composition, interpretation, computer music, theatre direction, and dance to around 100 young composers, musicians, and artists from all around the world, including, for example, the Ensemble intercontemporain, Ludovic Lagarde, and Thierry de Mey.
+Students will participate in rehearsals and encounters with members of the Académie and continue their training in music composition technology through an overview during the second half of their course of study that invites students to master IRCAM's software through the production of a final piece performed at IRCAM.